Macdonald Carey: Film appearances and World War II service

-Back at Paramount he was in a low budget Western, The Lawless (1950) directed by Joseph Losey.
+Back at Paramount he was in a low budget film noir, The Lawless (1950) directed by Joseph Losey.
 Back at Paramount he was a villain to Ray Milland in Copper Canyon (1950), directed by John Farrow.
 At Paramount he was Jesse James in The Great Missouri Raid (1951) and was in Mystery Submarine (1950) at Universal.

 Carey supported Red Skelton at MGM in Excuse My Dust (1951).